 USGI M4/M16 30-round gray aluminum magazine from Okay Industries

 standard USGI magazines.
-Manufactured by Okay Industries, under the brand name NHMTG
+Manufactured by Okay Industries, 2019 / 2020 new Surefeed.

 Okay Industries is a trusted brand, and has been a big supplier to the LE community and shooting enthusiasts for decades.
-Our first batch are dated 2014 and are standard gray aluminum coating with scratches through the gray dry-lube coating, which is pretty standard for any new USGI mag.
+Charlie's has seen 2019 and 2020 dated and branded Okay Industries and are standard gray aluminum coating with scratches through the gray dry-lube coating, which is pretty standard for any new USGI mag.

 The aluminum magazines are preferred by soldiers in various areas of the U.S. Military.
 The stainless-steel spring provides proper tension and keeps rounds properly aligned for optimal function.
 These USGI magazines are all hardcoat anodized and this model features a Grey dry-lube finish.
 Okay / MHMTG magazines are put through a multi-step inspection and testing process to ensure they live up to the performance standards that people have come to know with Okay Industries.

 Polymer magazines do have their benefits and space age aesthetic, aluminum mags are are classic, and still work great.
 One of the benefits that aluminum has over polymer is that it does not swell in extremely high or low temperatures.
 The aluminum feed lips are also strong enough to withstand the pressure of a fully loaded magazine over long periods of time without bending or breaking.